actfong/kenny/README.md

   Currently, it only comes with a LogStashFormatter, but feel free to add more Formatters to make this project great.

 ## Release Notes
+  *Version 0.1.5*: After JSON string is build, then hex represenatations in string are packed to UTF-8.
   *Version 0.1.4*: LogStashFormatter can take a `type` attribute through the logger's progname.
 If that is nil, it falls back to the message-hash's `['type']`.
 If they are all nil, then `type` can still be set through FileBeat's config.

 ## License